 \subsection{Inclosure}

-The inclosure schema \cite{priest1994derrida,priest2002beyond,priest2006doubt} is specified by four elements: a totality $\Omega$; a property $\phi$ such that $\Omega=\{x:\phi(x)\}$; a diagonaliser $\sigma$ defined on subsets of $\Omega$; and a contradictory element $\sigma(X)\in\Omega$ belonging to the totality (Closure) while falling outside any particular totalisation $X\subseteq\Omega$ (Transcendence).
+Finally, we map our results above to the inclosure schema and diff\'erance.
+To see the relationship with our results above, consider the typical inclosure schema \cite{priest1994derrida,priest2002beyond,priest2006doubt} as specified by four elements: a totality $\Omega$; a property $\phi$ such that $\Omega=\{x:\phi(x)\}$; a diagonaliser $\sigma$ defined on subsets of $\Omega$; and a contradictory element $\sigma(X)\in\Omega$ belonging to the totality (Closure) while falling outside any particular totalisation $X\subseteq\Omega$ (Transcendence).
 The schema unifies the liar, Russell's paradox, and G\"odel's first incompleteness theorem \cite{kripke1975outline,godel1931formally,boolos1993logic}: in each case the diagonaliser exceeds any attempt to totalise the property it diagonalises against.
 Class $\mathbf{A}$ realises the schema on its own operator algebra.